Chapter 4 : Chapter 4

-I heard laughing that wasn’t coming from our table, and glanced up.
+I heard laughter that wasn’t coming from our table, and glanced up.
 Rose was chatting with a boy while picking out a book from the shelves.
 I glanced around the table to see if anyone had noticed.
-Only Scorpius seemed to have.
-His face was tight and his fist was clenched on the table.
-Nobody but Marianna and I seemed to have noticed.
+Only Scorpius and Marianna seemed to have.
+Scorpius’s face was tight and his fist was clenched on the table.
+Nobody but Marianna and I seemed to have noticed that, either.

 Curiosity outweighed the team meeting in importance, and I stood suddenly.
 “I have to go to the bathroom.”
 I said.
 “Scorpius, come with me?”

 “I—what?
 Why would I go to the loo with you?”
 Scorpius asked.